 In his informative article Understanding Acoustics in Architectural Design, James D. Janning, Architectural Systems Manager for the USG Corporation points out that:

-“Good acoustical design is no longer a luxury but a necessity”.
+“Good acoustical design is no longer a luxury but a necessity”

 Today, understanding the fundamentals of sound transmission and how to utilize building materials for effective sound isolation is crucial for commercial building designs across the board.
 Comfort, productivity, privacy, and property value are just a few of the benefits of buildings that are designed to keep unwanted noise to a minimum.

-Sound resistant doors play a major role in achieving sound absorption and isolation parameters but there is no “universal cure” acoustic product.
+STC rated doors play a major role in achieving sound absorption and isolation parameters but there is no “universal cure” acoustic product.
 While an acoustic door is an important element, the walls and ceiling should have noise-resistant properties too.
-There was an instance where an STC door was installed into an existing opening but the occupants still complained about noise.
+There was an instance where an STC rated door was installed into an existing opening but the occupants still complained about noise.
 After further investigation, we learned that the room had a drop ceiling and drywall walls that sound could easily pass through.
 Of course the doors didn’t solve the problem!

-For new construction and acoustic remodeling projects alike, appropriate STC-rated doors are just one important element in the comprehensive acoustical design for each individual space.
+For new construction and acoustic remodeling projects alike, appropriate STC rated doors are just one important element in the comprehensive acoustical design for each individual space.

 Sound Transmission Classification (STC) Ratings Explained